 Lightsong glanced over at the queen.

 “Oh, blessed colors,” Blushweaver said with a sigh.
-“Lightsong, do not foul this up.
+“Lightsong, do not ruin this.
 We walk a very delicate line, here.”

-“I’ll do my best,” he said.
+“I’ll do my best.”

 “I don’t suppose I can talk you out of interacting with her?”

 “My dear,” Lightsong said, glancing backward.
 “There’s one thing you’ve insured with all of this.
-That queen just became a thousand times more fascinating to me, and I at least have to chat with her.
-Nothing is more intolerable than being overthrown by a person with whom you’ve never had a nice conversation.”
+That queen just became a thousand times more fascinating to me than anyone else in court.
+I at least have to chat with her.
+Nothing would be more intolerable than being overthrown by a person with whom I’d never had a nice conversation.”

 #

-Bluefingers trailed off sometime during the discussion on Idris.
-This discussion, for the first time during her visit to the court, drew her attention.
+Bluefingers wandered off sometime during the discussion on Idris.
+This discussion--for the first time during Siri’s visit to the court--drew her attention.

 She wasn’t exactly sure what they were talking about.
 Military action?
 Surely they couldn’t be thinking about attacking Idris?
-Yet, even as the discussion wrapped up, the priests moving onto another topic, Siri found herself confused at what had just happened.
+Yet, even as the discussion wrapped up and the priests moved onto another topic, Siri found herself confused at what had just happened.

 She turned to one of her serving women.
-“What was that about?” she asked.
+“What was that about?”

 The woman glanced down, not answering.